-In tandem with its coordination and strategy work, BiodivERsA aims to establish itself as a source of regular funding with the launch of one joint call a year - 3 calls have been already launched for close to 30M of euros.
+In tandem with its coordination and strategy work, BiodivERsA aims to establish itself as a source of regular funding with the launch of one joint call a year - 4 calls have been already launched for over 40M of euros.

 The challenge of coordinating research programmes was first addressed by a large, pan-European joint call for proposals in 2008, through which 12 projects were funded for a total of €14.2 million.
 These included BioMarks, a project that aims to assess the significance of marine protists, which play a major role in global ecology by reallocating oxygen and carbon.
 In August 2011 BioMarKs published its first findings in the journal Nature detailing the sensitivity of a particular phytoplankton to ocean acidification – as well as entirely new forms of protists that redefine the fungal tree of life.

 The plan since 2010 is that BiodivERsA will launch annual calls for research proposals on key topics, with funding budgets of several million Euros per call.
 The joint calls for proposals of November 2010, November 2011 and November 2012 focused respectively on 'biodiversity and ecosystem services and their valuation' (9.6M€), 'biodiversity scenarios, identifying tipping points and improving resilience' (8.8M€) and 'invasive species and biological invasions' (8,9M€).
 The latest call, launched in November 2013 jointly with FACCE-JPI, addressed "promoting synergies and reducing trade-offs between food supply, biodiversity and ecosystem services" and has a tentative budget of 9,7M€.